-Before you get started, we recommend you visit the Brick Industry Institute website and download the Thin Brick Technical Guide.
+Before you get started, we recommend you download the Thin Brick Technical Guide by the Brick Industry Institute.
 This guide will help ensure an installation that will look great and that you will be proud to call your own.

 The guide is comprehensive but here are a few additional points to keep in mind: